 There are a variety of funding opportunities available for students to help support them in delivering a local community project.

-If you are a Brookes student with an idea for an extracurricular project, why not consider applying for a Student Impact grant.
+If you are an Oxford Brookes student with an idea for an extracurricular project, why not consider applying for a Student Impact grant.
 By benefiting the local community where you are based either for study or placement, you can apply for funding up to £500.
-The project must be a stand alone project and require no further funding from other sources to be successfully completed.
+It must be a stand alone project and require no further funding from other sources to be successfully completed.

 James Burley-Jukes was awarded funding to build a sensory garden space at Harcourt Hill.
 Liaising with the Grounds Team and volunteer students and staff, James’ Sensory Garden project is becoming more of a reality.